xfbs/tmux-rs/docs/index.md

 After manually refactoring many files this way I gave up with this approach.
 I threw away all of the C2Rust output and decided I would translate all of the files into Rust manually from C.

 Despite not using C2Rust for this project I still think it's a great tool.
-It was very important for me to actually compile and run the project from the beginning.
+It was very important for me to actually be able to compile and run the project from the start.
 It made me realize this endeavour was achievable.
 It's like starting at the finish line and going backwards.
-I've also played around with C2Rust for other side projects like integrating C to rust into a [proc-macro](https://crates.io/crates/include).

-## Ship of Theseus

-There's a legend of an ancient ship which sailed for many years.
-Slowly the ship aged and different parts of the boat were replaced piece by piece until no single part of the original ship remained.

-My mind kept coming back to this story while working on this port.

-Not only because another popular project recently rewritten in Rust  titled their blog post sharing their rewrite "Fish of Theseus" a nod to the Ship of Theseus.

-But also because it's quite a cool thing to swap out an entire project piece by piece and still have something working.

-I'll limit myself in this post to the parts that I think are the most interesting:

-- initial project build setup
-- translation bugs
-- C vs Rust semantics
-  - pointers
-  - intrusive data structures
-  - goto
-- development process
-    - vim
-    - ai (llms)
-    - debuggers
-- interesting inflection points

 ## Build process